Profitability Case - A Framework for the Most Common Case Type in Consulting Interviews

-We will explain the procedure along a profitability case example just like one you might encounter in a consulting interview: Your client is a chewing gum manufacturer (you can find the entire case here).
+We will explain the procedure along with a profitability case example just like the one you might encounter in a consulting interview: Your client is a chewing gum manufacturer (you can find the entire premium case here).
 The CEO of the manufacturing company is concerned because his company is experiencing declining profitability.
 Please investigate the reasons for the decline and give suggestions for improvement.

 1. Clarify the problem